 Moving and handling applies to anyone involved in the moving and handling of goods or people.
 Injuries and suffering can result from incorrectly or repeatedly handling loads, even if they are light.
-Risks associated with this are found in all work sectors.

 The relevant legislation covering moving and handling, equipment and risk assessment includes: